danmilea/hypervisorless_virtio_zcu102/README.md

 # Hypervisorless Virtio / ZCU102
-Hypervisorless virtio build environment for Xilinx ZCU102 with Petalinux and Zephyr as auxiliary runtime
+*Hypervisorless virtio build environment for Xilinx ZCU102 with Petalinux and Zephyr as auxiliary runtime*

+This repository includes the infrastructure required to build and deploy a hypervisorless virtio environment on Xilinx ZCU102 (QEMU) with PetaLinux running on Cortex A53 and Zephyr running on Cortex R5.

+The physical machine monitor (PMM) which includes the virtio back-ends runs on PetaLinux and communicates with the Zephyr auxiliary runtime over shared memory.

+Notes:
+- A complete build will require at least 34 GB of free disk space.
-> These build instructions have been validated on Ubuntu 20.04.
+- These build instructions have been validated on Ubuntu 20.04.

+More information on Hypervisorless virtio is available here: https://www.openampproject.org/news/hypervisorless-virtio-blog/

 # Prerequisites

 ### Host tools:

 ```
-sudo apt install python3-sphinx qemu-user qemu-user-static kpartx
+sudo apt install python3-sphinx qemu-user qemu-user-static kpartx libpixman-1-dev libssl-dev ca-certificates apt-transport-https build-essential
 ```

 ### Zephyr prerequisites (reference: https://docs.zephyrproject.org/latest/getting_started/index.html)